Enrol a School

-- YPI will be taught in all classes of one mandatory course across one chosen grade/year level: 9 or 10.
+- YPI will be taught in all classes of one mandatory course across one chosen grade/year level –we recommend either Grades 9 or 10

-- Charity site visits are a requirement of YPI.
+- Charity site visits or interviews are strongly encouraged.
 Your school will permit/support students to make off-campus site visits to their chosen charities.

-- A Final Presentations Assembly will be arranged to permit finalist teams from each class to give their presentation to an audience and a panel of judges.
-Minimum recommendation for audience: one entire grade level.
-Judging panel must have a majority of students.
+- A Final Presentations Assembly will be arranged in each school to permit finalist teams from each class to give their presentation to an audience and a panel of judges.
+We recommend a minimum of one entire grade level for the audience.